rs3lab/SynCord/docs/artifact.md

 If X11 connection is there, you'll see the QEMU GUI popup window to install ubuntu.
 Install ubuntu server with OpenSSH package and disabled LVM.
 Then login to the installed user.
+If you don't have X11 connection, please refer this [link](https://github.com/XieGuochao/cloud-image-builder) to setup the image.

 Open `/etc/default/grub` and update `GRUB_CMDLINE_LINUX_DEFAULT="console=ttyS0"`.
 This will print initial booting messages to the console on the start of the